About baby play and cognitive development

 From this age, you and your baby can explore more ways to play:

-- Provide lots of fun bath toys for dunking, measuring, floating and pouring.
-Plastic milk bottles and food containers work just as well as shop-bought toys.
+- Provide fun bath toys for dunking, measuring, floating and pouring.
+Plastic milk bottles and food containers work well for this.

 - Give your baby toys with buttons to push to make things happen, or try activities like shaking or banging objects.